Finding Peace Among the Crowds on Mykonos

 When you're done exploring the town, it's time to relax at one of the enticing sandy beaches around the island.
 Each beach seems to specialize in a different niche: family-friendly or party; straight, gay, or mixed; nude or clothed; and so on.
 (Keep in mind that in Greece, even "family-friendly" beaches have topless sunbathers.)

-The low-key beach in Ornos, ideal if you brought your kids, is easy to reach since it's in a sizeable town in the middle of the island.
+The low-key beach in Ornos, ideal if you brought your kids, is easy to reach and has an unpretentious charm.
 Or you might try Psarou and Platis Gialos — two beaches along a cove to the east of Ornos.
-Psarou is considered a somewhat exclusive, favorite retreat of celebrities, while Platis Gialos feels more geared toward families.
+Psarou is considered a somewhat exclusive, favorite retreat of celebrities, while Platis Gialos feels more geared toward families (and is therefore more crowded).
+And Paradise is Mykonos' famous "meat-market" beach, a magnet for partiers in the Aegean.
+Located at the southern tip of the island, Paradise (a.k.a.
+Kalamopodi) is presided over by hotels that run party-oriented bars for young beachgoers.

 My favorite beach is Agios Ioannis, a remote patch of sand tucked behind a mountain ridge that gives me the feeling of being on a castaway isle.
-From Ornos, head toward Kapari and look for a turn-off on the left at some low-profile beach signs.
-You'll drop down the road to an idyllic, Robinson-Crusoe spot where two restaurants share a sandy beach.
+Two restaurants share this sandy, idyllic Robinson Crusoe spot between Ornos and Kapari.

-All of these beaches have comfortable lounge chairs with umbrellas out on the sand.
-Figure around $14–20 for two chairs that share an umbrella (or half that for one chair).
-Just take a seat — they'll come by to collect money.
-Be warned that in peak season — July and especially August — all beaches are very crowded, and it can be difficult to find an available seat.
+All these beaches have comfortable lounge chairs with umbrellas out on the sand.
+Just take a seat — someone will eventually come by to collect money.
+Be warned that in peak season — July and August — it can be difficult to find an available seat.

-From the port, you can take a public bus to any of these beaches, or you can cruise on a shuttle boat to Psarou, Platis Gialos, or Paradise.
-Another alternative is to rent a car, motor scooter, or ATV.
+From Mykonos town, you can take a public bus to any of these beaches, or you can ride a boat to Paradise, then beach-hop on the shuttle boat that connects Paradise, Super Paradise, Platis Gialos, and Paraga beaches.
+Another alternative is to rent a car, motor scooter, or all-terrain vehicle (ATV).
 If I wanted to drive a scooter or ATV on a Greek isle, I'd do it here, where the roads are not too heavily trafficked (you'll pass more fellow scooters and ATVs than cars), and idyllic beaches are a short ride away.

-Popular as Mykonos is today, it was just another island centuries ago, and the main attraction was next door — the island of Delos.
-According to Greek myth, this was the birthplace of the twin deities Apollo (god of the sun) and Artemis (goddess of the moon), making it was one of the ancient world's most important religious sites.
+Popular as Mykonos is today, it was just another island centuries ago, and the main attraction was next door: the island of Delos.
+According to Greek myth, this was the birthplace of the twin deities Apollo (god of the sun) and Artemis (goddess of the moon).

 Delos was a pilgrimage site for believers who came from all over to worship this "birthplace of light."
 Judging by the present-day sun-worshippers who scramble for the best patch of sand on Mykonos each summer, things haven't changed much around here.